whosonfirst/wof-cli/README.md

 ##### Example (FeatureCollection)

-Or emitting records as FeatureCollection of GeoJSON-formatted SPR results (where the original geometry is preserved by the properties hash is replaced by that record's SPR) and piping the result to `ogr2ogr`:
+Or emitting records as FeatureCollection of GeoJSON-formatted SPR results (where the original geometry is preserved but the properties hash is replaced by that record's SPR) and piping the result to `ogr2ogr`:

 ```
 $> ./bin/wof emit -as-spr -as-spr-geojson \